NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 We were provided with a limited amount of initial data, from which we had to build our own models to approximate each function and strategically select a next data point to query each week.
 Bayesian Optimisation seemed the most fitting technique, and is the machine learning approach I opted for.

-Note: this project is currently under completion, and is running from March 2026 date to June 2026.
+Note: this project is currently under completion, and is running from March 2026 date to June 2026, so will be updated as progress is made.

 ## Features